Orelope

 Orelope is a Local Government Area in Oyo State, Nigeria.
 Its headquarters are in the town of Igboho.

-It has an area of 917 km^{2} and a population of 104,441 at the 2006 census.
+It has an area of 917 km^{2} and a population of 134,000.

 The postal code of the area is 212.

+History

+Orelope LGA is one of the 33 LGA's in Oyo State, Nigeria.
+It is located at the northern part of the state and was created in 1989 by the military administration of general Ibrahim Babangida.